 Candidates: Are you interviewing and need support?

-Pre-hire assessments are one of the best predictors of success on the job.
-Today, organizations across industries are taking a game-based approach to assessment.
+Pre-hire assessments are one of the best predictors of success.
+Today, organizations are using a game based assessment as an approach for successful hiring.

 Game-based assessments are pre-hire assessments intentionally built as games.
 Due to recent advances in data science, game-based assessments radically changed how cognitive ability can be measured.
 Game-based assessments rapidly assess cognitive ability through engaging gameplay, removing the need for a lengthy legacy testing approach.
 They evaluate a range of cognitive skills (problem-solving, memory, attention, mental agility, numeracy, etc.) in less than 15 minutes.